An Introduction to the Chesterfield Observatory

 The Lecture Room

 The Chesterfield Barnett Observatory - to give it it's official name - was built over a three year period and was completed in 1960.
-It's a wonderful facility that comprises of a lecture room with all mod cons - a large flat screen monitor for presentations, videos and live feeds from the main telescope and a kitchen which is in constant use on club nights and open days to keep everyone's needs for tea and coffee satisfied.
+It's a wonderful facility that comprises of a lecture room with all mod cons - a large flat screen monitor for presentations, videos and live feeds from the main telescope (the live feed is in progress, we haven't quite finished this project) and a kitchen which is in constant use on club nights and open days to keep everyone's needs for tea and coffee satisfied.
 The lecture room also has wheelchair friendly access as does the toilet.

 In The Dome